Snnzhao/Snnzhao.github.io/_pages/about.md

 Recent News
 =====
+* 10.2022 Receive the NSF Award (Travel Grant) for CIKM.
 * 08.2022 One paper is accepted by CIKM 2022.
 * 05.2022 Receive the SIGIR Student Travel Grant for SIGIR.
 * 04.2022 One paper is accepted by SIGIR 2022.